core-rope-memory/OsSimulation/README.md

         Log File Path: logfile.lgf
         End Simulator Configuration File

+## Scheduling
+The simulator can use two interruptible scheduling algorithms, Round Robin or Shortest Time Remaining.
+The metadata file is reloaded every 100ms 10 times to simulate a processes' arrive time.

 ## Memory Allocation Operation
 Memory allocation is simulated by passing in a system memory size in the configuration file.
 Blocks of memory of a size specified in the metadata file are added to their appropriate memory addresses.
 If the allocation of a block of memory will overflow the specified system memory size, the memory address is reset to 0.